teekaytech/Cyhermes-Assessment/README.md

 # Cyhermes Assesssment (Static Web Page)

 I implemented a static web page with React, as well as styling with SASS.
 The Design specification can be found [here](https://1drv.ms/u/s!AmUmROjEXqBxtGUuoaeKGyzLxJy3?e=S89dig).
 Since this is a static web page, I specifically used large screen size (1420px x 567px).
+I used BEM-CSS methodology for my CSS rules.
 The webpage may not render well when accessed on mobile or tablet screen sizes, as it is not responsive.

 ## Built with